Regular black holes, universes without singularities, and phantom-scalar field transitions: Introduction

 \section{Introduction}

-The study of the non-singular black holes has rather a long history \cite{Bardeen} (for a recent review see \cite{Spallucci}).
+The study of non-singular black holes has a rather long history \cite{Bardeen} (for recent reviews, see \cite{Spallucci,Sebastiani}).
 In the recent paper by Simpson and Visser \cite{Simpson-Visser}, it was shown that one may obtain a singularity-free spacetime from the Schwarzschild black hole by a simple substitution of the radial coordinate $r$ by the function $r(u) = \sqrt{u^2+b^2}$, where $u$ is a new coordinate and $b$ is the regularization parameter.
 Thus, the new metric obtained from the Schwarzschild metric has the following form: \begin{widetext}

 \end{widetext} where the singularity at $r=0$ is replaced by a regular minimum of $r(u)$ at $u=0$, a sphere of radius $b$.
 If $b > 2m$, the formula (1) represents a wormhole with a throat at $u=0$; if $b <2m$, one has a black hole with two horizons at $u=\pm\sqrt{4m^2-b^2}$; and if $b=2m$, we see an extremal black hole with a single horizon at $u=0$.